uwol1116/FCS_IoT/README.md

 FCS_IoT Patch Tool 1.0.ver
 **For securing all Android 6.0 devices.**

-***Since this tool used File Replace, versions other than 6.0 require changes in SMALI code.**
+***This tool uses the File Replace method, so other devices must change the SMALI code.**

 Contents